bastidas/getting-and-cleaning-data-course-project/CodeBook.md

 * features.txt
 * activity_labels.txt"

-The detailed names of the variables come from "UCI HAR Dataset/features.txt" and have names for variables such as "tBodyAcc-mean" and dozens more.
+The detailed names of the variables come from "UCI HAR Dataset/features.txt" and have names for variables such as "tBodyAcc-mean" and dozens more...
+* tBodyAcc-mean()-X
+* tBodyAcc-mean()-Y
+* tBodyAcc-mean()-Z
+* tBodyAcc-std()-X
+* tBodyAcc-std()-Y
+* tBodyAcc-std()-Z
+* tBodyAcc-mad()-X
+* tBodyAcc-mad()-Y
+* tBodyAcc-mad()

+The other names have not been inlcuded here for brevity.
 In the tidying names have been expanded for clairity for example the above name becoms "tBodyAcc-mean".
-The other names have not been inlcuded here for brevity.

 THe levels of Varible Activity correspond to an enumeration [1,2,3,4...] and come from "UCI HAR Dataset/activity_labels.txt" and include:
 * WALKING